skop11/Artifactio-Mod/README.md

-# PortalStone-Mod
+# Artifactio!
-A more lore-friendly Hearthstone mod for Minecraft 1.10.2
+Minecraft mod for version 1.10.2 that adds useful gadgets with a magic theme.